csb324/hexo-site/source/_posts/How-to-make-this-blog-with-Hexo-Grunt-and-Netlify.md

 ---
-title: 'How to make this blog (with Hexo, Grunt, and Netlify)'
+title: 'How to make this blog'
+headline:  (with Hexo, Grunt, and Netlify)
 date: 2016-06-30 21:21:41
 tags: tech
 ---